tbis-inc/TBIS/_pages/pre-sale-form.md

 <ul>
  	<li>Titanium is first-to-market, regarding providing Infrastructure as a Service (IaaS) and Platform as a Service (PaaS) on blockchain, our core competencies.</li>
- 	<li>Decentralized resources will allow Titanium to charge at least 50% less than our competitors.</li>
+ 	<li>Decentralized resources will allow Titanium to charge a fraction of what our competitors cost.</li>
- 	<li>Because of its decentralized nature, Titanium will be able to promise customers uptimes of <a href="https://en.wikipedia.org/wiki/High_availability">99.99%</a> for all services, applications, devices, etc.</li>
+ 	<li>Because of its decentralized nature, Titanium will be able to promise customers uptimes significantly better than our competition, for all services, applications, devices, etc.</li>
  	<li>Cloud-based IaaS and PaaS are centralized, and therefore prone to <a href="http://technologynews.site/2017/11/09/great-ovh-hosting-crash-thousands-of-websites-stopped-working/">outages</a>, performance degradation, and typical hacker attacks, such as Distributed Denial of Service (DDoS).</li>
  	<li>Titanium is the sister company of EHI, the first technology company that our Founder and CEO started, which has been in business close to two decades and can give a warm handoff of Fortune 500, Education and Government clients to Titanium.</li>
  	<li>The Titanium Core Team has over two-hundred (200) years of experience, and are considered to be in the top 1% of their respective technology fields.</li>